COMPARISON | 4 MIN READ

 Integrations

-Sage Intacct boasts a web-based API that enables it to synchronize with various other software.
-As a best-in-class solution with robust vertical functionality, Sage Intacct is designed to integrate with other best-in-class products, giving you the flexibility to build your ideal business management system from the tools that best fit your needs.
+As a best-in-class solution with a web-based API, Sage Intacct integrates with other best-in-class products, giving you the flexibility to build your ideal business management system from the tools that best fit your needs.

 The Sage Intacct Marketplace houses third-party software and modules from more than 200 providers.
 These solutions can be installed and applied to your software, expanding its capabilities in just a few simple steps.

-On the other hand, Sage 300cloud integrates with preexisting sales and service software, such as Microsoft Office 365 and other CRMs.
-However, non-Microsoft integrations are likely to encounter misalignment; since Sage 300cloud is desktop software, its updates can lead to limited and difficult-to-maintain integrations with third-party applications.
+On the other hand, Sage 300 integrates with preexisting sales and service software, such as Microsoft 365 and other CRMs.
+However, non-Microsoft integrations are likely to encounter misalignment.
+Since Sage 300cloud is desktop software, its updates can lead to limited, difficult-to-maintain integrations with third-party applications.

-It’s easy to see how the integration and pricing of these solutions interconnect—Sage 300cloud comes at a lower price than Sage Intacct but requires you to invest in other synchronous software solutions to utilize more advanced features.
-Sage Intacct requires more expenditure to implement but offers a vast marketplace of other best-in-class modules by developers worldwide.
+It’s easy to see how the integration and pricing of these solutions interconnect—Sage 300 is priced lower than Sage Intacct, but requires you to invest in additional complementary software to access more advanced features.
+Sage Intacct requires more investment to implement, but offers a vast marketplace of best-in-class modules from developers worldwide.

 Sum It Up

-If you need a system to manage your core financials plus some basic operational needs outside of the finance department, Sage 300cloud is a good fit.
-It’s an easy-to-learn that can integrate with well-known software such as Microsoft Office 365.
+If you need a system to manage your core financials plus some basic operational needs outside of the finance department, Sage 300 is a good fit.
+It’s an easy-to-learn tool that can integrate with well-known software such as Microsoft 365.

 Or, if you need best-in-class, accounting-specific software, Sage Intacct might be the better choice.
 As a cloud-based, hosted SaaS solution, Sage Intacct provides all the robust accounting department infrastructure you need without the expensive in-house hardware and software—and all the management and maintenance associated with it.